Lightning Ridge History Timeline

 Noodlers, 1908.

-In its heyday, probably 1200 people, mostly single men, lived on the Three Mile, an independent community to Old Town.
+1909 - In its heyday, probably 1200 people, mostly single men, lived on the Three Mile, an independent community to Old Town.
 Ion Idriess, miner and well known author, describes the situation in his Lightning Ridge: The Land of Black Opals, published 1940.
-The first accommodation, the Imperial Hotel, opened December 1909 in the New Town.
+The first accommodation, the Imperial Hotel, opened December in the New Town.
 The Bruce family arrived on the opal fields from Cobar, as did Pappa and Kitty Francis.
 Pappa, as well as Ernie Sherman, both White Cliffs opal buyers, relocated as production at White Cliffs fell.
 Mrs. A.B.J.
-"Kitty" Francis was the only lady opal buyer, as reported in the Walgett Spectator.
+"Kitty" Francis was the only lady opal buyer, as reported in The Walgett Spectator.
 The New South Wales Governor, Sir Harry Rawson, and his daughter visited Walgett and Lightning Ridge.
-The Kite Brothers from Temora, came north shearing, later settling permanently at the Nine Mile.
+The Kite Brothers from Temora came north shearing, later settling permanently at the Nine Mile.
 The Department of Mines reports 500-800 active miners on the fields.

 Brady’s house, 1910.